xamcat/mobcat-samples/notification_hub_backend_service/README.md

 # Push notifications using Azure Notification Hubs via a backend service

-Sample demonstrating the use of [Azure Notification Hubs](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-overview) via a backend service to send push notifications to **Android** and **iOS** applications.
+Samples demonstrating the use of [Azure Notification Hubs](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-overview) via a backend service to send push notifications to **Android** and **iOS** applications.

 An [ASP.NET Core Web API](https://dotnet.microsoft.com/apps/aspnet/apis) backend is used to handle [device registration](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management#what-is-device-registration) on behalf of the client using the latest and best [Installation](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management#installations) approach via the [Notification Hubs SDK for backend operations](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/), as shown in the guidance topic [Registering from your app backend](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-registration-management#registration-management-from-a-backend).

-A cross-platform [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin/xamarin-forms) application is used to demonstrate the use of the backend service using explicit register/deregister actions.
+Cross-platform applications have been created (using [Flutter](src/flutter/README.md), [ReactNative](src/reactnative/README.md), and [Xamarin.Forms](src/xamarin/README.md)) to demonstrate the use of the backend service using explicit register/deregister actions.

 <img src="illustrations/pushdemo_mainpage.png" alt="PushDemo Sample - MainPage" height="350" style="display:inline-block;" />